Precedent: Distinguishing precedent on legal (rather than fact) grounds

 A precedent does not bind a court if it finds there was a lack of care in the original "Per Incuriam".
 For example, if a statutory provision or precedent had not been brought to the previous court's attention before its decision, the precedent would not be binding.

+Binding Obiter Dicta

+As of R v Barton and Booth according to the Court of Appeal, the Supreme Court has the apparent ability to issue binding precedent through otherwise non-binding obiter dicta.
+This may only occur when, in deciding another matter, the Supreme Court directs that otherwise binding precedent should no longer be followed and proposes new authority, albeit the proposal is obiter.
+The existence of binding obiter, the soundness of the proposition that the Supreme Court did so alter the rules of precedent, and the soundness of the proposition that the Supreme Court could so alter the rules of precedent without first addressing how and why it is doing so have all been subject to academic criticism.

 Rules of statutory interpretation

 One of the most important roles of precedent is to resolve ambiguities in other legal texts, such as constitutions, statutes, and regulations.
 The process involves, first and foremost, consultation of the plain language of the text, as enlightened by the legislative history of enactment, subsequent precedent, and experience with various interpretations of similar texts.